eugene-eeo/exthread/README.rst

 ========

 Supercharged (sensible) execption propogating and lightweight wrapper around the standard library Thread.
+Basically ensures that you don't have to perform cartwheels just to ensure that the execution of your threaded tests/programs do not fail behind your back with some exception.
 Usage example:

 .. code-block:: python